taislin/typespess-client-electron/README.md

-# typespess-client-electron
+# Typepess Electron Client
-Civ13's typespess electron client.
+Civ13's typespess [electron](https://electronjs.org) client.

 Run the `setup` file to prepare all the folders and clone the dependencies.
 You will need command line git installed.
 If you don't, you can also do it manually through your git program - follow the steps on the file.